Scots Dumpy: Eggs, Temperament, Size and Raising Tips

 scots dumpy chickens for sale

-Their egg production is regarded to be in a medium-range, yet its egg size is surprisingly on a large scale.
+Their egg production is regarded to be in a medium range, yet their egg size is surprisingly on a large scale.
 Scots dumpy chickens can handle any climate.
 Although they can lay more eggs during warm days than cold days, they are still considered good egg layers even during the winter season.
 If you consider having a poultry farm business, then this breed is a perfect fit for you.

 Health Issues and Care